The Y6 children did an amazing job performing Super Stan! See the two parts of their production below:

 We encourage all children to be at school during term time.
 We do not authorise absence from school for holidays.
 At Woodmancote School we believe that good attendance and punctuality are essential for a child to reach their educational potential and enjoy a feeling of belonging to their class and school community.

 We do request that you inform us of any absences due to family circumstances.
-You can find out more about attendance expectations by looking on the school website under policies:
+You can find out more about attendance expectations by looking on the school website under policies.

 When your child starts school they will be allocated a ‘House’ to belong to for the next seven years.
 There are various House events throughout the year and children are encouraged to participate as much as possible.
-Recent events have included a Baking competition, Talent Show, Art Competition and various sports matches, including sports day in the summer term.
+Recent events have included a baking competition, talent show, art competition and various sports matches, including sports day in the summer term.

-Our houses are Leckhampton (red), Nottingham (yellow), Malvern (blue) and Cleeve (green).
+Our houses are Leckhampton (red), Nottingham (yellow), Malvern (blue) and Cleeve (green)

 Named items are returned to the child.
 Un-named items are collected and taken to the lost property box.
 Please ask if you are unable to find missing articles.
 Please name EVERYTHING!

 We use Parentpay for the payment of school trips etc. You will receive login details once your child has started school.
 You need to register your child using these login details.
 If your child has been attending Little Chestnuts this new login in replaces any previous.
+Little Chestnuts login.

 Through the National Fruit and Vegetable Scheme all Infant children are given the opportunity to have a piece of fruit each day.
 This may be a carrot, an apple, a banana, a satsuma or a few tomatoes.
 We will encourage children to eat the fruit or vegetable available each day, but will obviously not force them to.
 If you would prefer to send your child with a piece of fruit or vegetable, then please do so.
 No other form of snack is permitted at break time.
-As the children are not allowed to take wrappers or bags out into the playground it is best to send their snack in a named pot.

 Milk can be ordered through Cool Milk, via their website.